ztroop/wave-reader-utils/README.md

 This is an **unofficial** Airthings Wave library designed to provide tools and information around device communication.
-The library wouldn't be possible without the existing scripts available by Airthings and contribution of other.
+The library wouldn't be possible without the existing scripts available by Airthings and contribution of others.
 We hope to continue making updates through Airthings continued open-source contributions.
 See [documentation](https://ztroop.github.io/wave-reader-utils/) for more details.

 This library uses `bleak` as a dependency instead of `bluepy` for platform cross-compatibility